juanluispaz/ts-sql-query/docs/faqs-limimitations.md

 - **How ts-sql-query modelate the queries?**

-ts-sql-query try to modelate SQL keeping the essence of SQL, modelated after SQLite and PostgreSQL but keeping in mind it needs to be understandable in a TypeScript/JavaScript context.
+ts-sql-query try to modelate the queries keeping the essence of SQL; the queries are designed after SQLite and PostgreSQL but keeping in mind it needs to be understandable in a TypeScript/JavaScript context.
 So when TypeScript/JavaScript do things in a way, ts-sql-query tries to preserve it (it is a tricky balance).
 The consequence of this modelling philosophy is things in ts-sql-query are done in the same way that SQL, then you can always think how your query will be done in SQL, which will be close to the way to do it in ts-sql-query.

 ts-sql-query executes the query in a single call to the database; no intermedial data is processed in your backend server; everything is done in a single SQL query in the same way you write it in ts-sql-query.
 The exception is the select page, where a first query will be executed, returning the data contained in the page, and a second query will be executed to get the count.